-Taking a concrete step towards achieving 15% electric vehicles adoption in five years, the Finance Minister Nirmala Sitharam announced an outlay of Rs 10,000 crore.
+Taking a concrete step towards achieving 15% electric vehicle adoption in five years, the Finance Minister Nirmala Sitharam announced an outlay of Rs 10,000 crore.

 The minister also introduced an income tax rebate amounting to Rs 1.5 lakhs for the customers of electric vehicles, which will drive the demand of electric vehicles in the Indian automotive market which has seen an 8% increase in production last year.